“Those that fail to learn from history, are doomed to repeat it” – Winston Churchill

-What the 1’s should realize is that technology is increasingly impacting all industries and enabling increased efficiency and productivity.
+What the 1’s should realize is that technology is increasingly impacting all industries and enabling much greater efficiency and productivity.
 Because software continues to eat the world the opportunities for companies that have built a better, faster, or cheaper mousetrap with customer lock-in and essentially zero marginal costs are massive.
 Long runways for value-added growth, or in other words extended capital advantage periods with high reinvestment rates of return in large addressable markets, can certainly justify seemingly elevated valuations.
 Additionally, most “value” stocks have been “cheap” for a while, so how likely is it the market is missing something blatant?
-The “value” stocks were supposed to outperform in a recession, yet this year has proven otherwise.
+Moreover, “value” stocks were supposed to outperform in a recession, yet this year has proven otherwise.

 Like Marks, the 1’s believe low rates have distorted the investment landscape causing investors to seek riskier assets in search of higher returns.
 Low rates offer inadequate returns, so asset allocations must shift up the risk spectrum.
-Further, low rates, coupled with the Fed’s reaction to cut the Fed Funds rate at any sign of market volatility, have lulled investors into complacency.
+Further, low rates coupled with the Fed’s reaction function to cut the Fed Funds rate at any sign of market volatility have lulled investors into complacency.
 Some even pronounce that markets are dependent on low rates and the Fed.
 And don’t even get them started about the ballooning corporate debt and federal deficit.
 Thus, because rates are historically low, they should and will drift higher, leading to lower equity prices.

 As a consequence, at least partially, of low interest rates, the market is more highly valued than its historical average.
 The most commonly used metric is the Price-to-Earnings (P/E) ratio, with a common variant being the Cyclically Adjusted Price-to-Earnings (CAPE) ratio.
 Currently, based on trailing twelve month earnings, which incorporates two quarters of a great economy and two quarters of an abysmal one, the market P/E is around 25 compared to its historical average of around 14 to 16.
 The CAPE is around 32, and has only been higher during the tech bubble.

 So, who’s right?
 Well, that’s impossible to know.
 Probably both; so, neither.
 In my opinion, “value” will outperform “growth,” and then “growth” will outperform “value.”
 Rates will rise, then fall.
 The market multiple will contract, then expand.
 Human nature, and thus the economy and markets, is cyclical.
-But let me expand.
+But let me elaborate.

 As it pertains to the “value vs growth” debate, I’m not steeped enough in the academic research of factors to get into the weeds.
 Nor do I want to.
 What I can say is that, in general, stocks go up because they surpass expectations and down because they don’t.
 Michael Mauboussin and Al Rappaport wrote a fantastic and comprehensive book about it.
 As of late, “growth” stocks have clearly surpassed investor’s expectations while “value” stocks have not.
 But expectations evolve.
 The reason why “value” outperforms “growth” over time is precisely because of the fluctuation in expectations.
 “Growth” multiples can become exorbitant and “value” multiples can become unjustifiably depressed.
-The subsequent re-rating down of “growth” and up of “value” might be due to a change in company fundamentals, or simply market sentiment.
+The subsequent re-rating down of “growth” and up of “value” might be due to a change in company fundamentals, or simply sentiment.
 In the midst of a trend it’s difficult to predict what will make it reverse and even more difficult to accept that it could reverse if you’re on the winning side.
 But reversion to the mean is a well documented phenomenon.
 By how much and when, though, remain a mystery.

 That’s why I agree with Joel Greenblatt who when asked if value investing is dead answers, “Yes, no, maybe, I don’t care” since his definition of value investing, like many others, is buying something for less than it’s worth, not buying based on low multiples.
 The hard truth is that simple fundamental metrics cannot delineate between a good or bad investment and cannot tell you what something is worth.
 Financial statements provide a generic picture of what has happened, not what will happen, which is where the real value resides.
 Undoubtedly there will be some massive winners from both the “growth” and “value” categories that will greatly reward investors for hanging on.
 But the reasons will not be because they were categorized that way.

 As it pertains to interest rates, the current levels are abnormally low given the prevalence of negative nominal, as well as real, rates.
 But nobody can know where they will go, and investing on that basis means you think otherwise.
 Besides, when rates increased in 2013 and in 2017/18 the market did pretty well.
 Mathematically, present values are lower with a higher discount rate, but such precision is too simplistic when outcomes are heavily dependent on a multitude of factors.
 Why interest rates rise matters.
-Interest rates won’t rise just because historically they were higher; there needs to be reasons, such as a pickup in inflation or growth.
+Interest rates won’t rise just because historically they were higher; there need to be reasons such as a pickup in inflation or growth.
 Seeing as the U.S. is a rather mature economy, I’m skeptical we’ll see a material pickup in either.
 It should be well understood that monetary policy cannot independently generate inflation.
 Stimulative fiscal policy, on the other hand, might.
-This year the government has injected an unprecedented amount of money into the economy to fill the economic hole from the COVID-induced lockdowns.
+This year the government has injected an unprecedented amount of money into the economy to fill the economic hole left by the pandemic-induced shutdowns.
 Modern Monetary Theory has gone from theory to reality very quickly.
 If the huge deficits persist or if a Democratic government passes tax reform to put more money in the hands of the middle class who are more likely to spend than save, inflation could perk up.
 In the end, though, forecasting inflation, and therefore rates, is impossible and useless to speculate on.

-As it pertains to the market’s high valuation, when compared to rates the market is actually cheap.
+As it pertains to the market’s high valuation, when compared to rates the market is actually historically cheap.
 The equity yield (inverse of the P/E ratio) and bond yield have historically followed each other pretty closely.
 But since the mid 2000’s, the equity yield has been persistently higher, meaning that the equity risk premium has been higher than historically and that equities are relatively undervalued.
 Buffett also acknowledged this when he commented that if interest rates remain low, equities are “ridiculously cheap.”
 And that was when the 10 and 30 year around 2.25% and 3% respectively.
 Furthermore, an extraordinary paper by pseudo-anonymous twitter handle Jesse Livermore documented, among other findings, that earnings historically were overstated in periods of high inflation and that the Free Cash Flow-to-Net Income ratio is much higher now than before.
 In other words, the market looked-through the overstated earnings and didn’t apply a high multiple to them and companies are now generating more cash flow for every dollar of earnings than they did previously.
 This is also borne out by the Price-to-Free Cash Flow (P/FCF) multiple currently around its historical average, and far lower than it was in the late 1990’s.
-Shouldn’t investors pay more for current earnings since, ultimately, free cash flow is what matters for valuation?
+Shouldn’t investors pay more for current earnings since, ultimately, free cash flow is what matters to valuation?